Try Your Hand at Polo

 If you're visiting South County, Rhode Island this Fourth of July, you'll find restrictions due to COVID have been largely relaxed and our beaches are fully open, as are restaurants, bars...
 Read More

 Next, we visit the Tomaquag Indian Memorial Museum, located in Arcadia Village, Exeter.
 For more information about the museum call 401.539.7213.
 Through this guided tour, learn the culture and tradition of local Native American Indians, with a musical presentation by students from Nuweetooun School.
 Sample Native American food and browse the many significant exhibits showcasing their history.
 Enjoy the scenic drive through the Arcadia Management Area, Rhode Island's largest management area.
 Covering 13,814 acres of forests, ponds and hiking trails, it also provides beautiful picnic areas en route to our next stop, Kenyon's Grist Mill.

 Located in Wickford, surrounded by Mill Cove and the Cocumscussoc Brook, is the last stop on our tour, Smith's Castle.
 Call 401.294.3521 for more information.
-Providing an up-close look at four centuries of Rhode Island history, watch a re-enactment of encampment as docents dressed in costumes parade the grounds.
-Take a guided tour of the castle, a trading post owned by Roger Williams, founder of Rhode Island, which was sold in 1661 to Richard Smith.
+Providing an up-close look at four centuries of Rhode Island history.
+Take a guided tour of the castle lead by a docent in colonial dress, see a trading post owned by Roger Williams, founder of Rhode Island, and one of the great plantations of 18th century New England.